Siftah/get_iplayer/installer.md

 	1. Copy `perlfiles.tar.gz` into the build folder

         `$ cp /path/to/perlfiles.tar.gz $HOME/installer/build`

 	2. Make the build folder your current directory:

         `$ cd $HOME/installer/build`

 	3. Execute the build script:

         `$ $HOME/installer/get_iplayer/make-nsis.sh`

 	The installer application will be copied into the current directory.
 As in Windows, the installer may be built in any folder, but the build folder must be the current directory for your shell.

 ## Deployment Notes

 ### Download Location

-The installer application is deployed in the `/get_iplayer_win` directory of the infradead.org web site (`/var/www/html/get_iplayer_win` on www.infradead.org).
-The following steps are necessary to deploy a new installer at that location:
+The installer application is deployed in the directory corresponding to `http://www.infradead.org/get_iplayer_win`.
+The following steps are necessary to deploy a new installer:

 1. Copy the installer application (e.g., `get_iplayer_setup_4.3.exe`) into the appropriate directory.